bbengfort/otterdb/README.md

-# otterdb
+# OtterDB

-A sqlite database replicated using strong consensus for fault tolerance and fast, local reads
+**A sqlite database replicated using strong consensus for fault tolerance and fast, local reads.**